31415927Anonymous/anonymous/README.md

 ### Installation
 The code is tested under TF1.9.0 GPU version and Python 3.6.8

-Some basic operation, like farthest point sampling, are form implementation of PointNet++.
+Some basic operations, like farthest point sampling, are from the implementation of PointNet++.

 #### Compile Customized TF Operators
 The TF operators are included under `tf_ops`, you need to compile them (check `tf_xxx_compile.sh` under each ops subfolder) first.
 Update `nvcc` and `python` path if necessary.
 The code is tested under TF1.2.0.
 If you are using earlier version it's possible that you need to remove the `-D_GLIBCXX_USE_CXX11_ABI=0` flag in g++ command in order to compile correctly.